The Arts Institute

 and international ambition.

 From collaborating to host the prestigious British Art Show back in 2011, we are now a key partner anticipating the opening of the city's flagship venue, The Box in 2020.
-We are delighted to mark such success by renaming our Peninsula Arts gallery 'The Levinsky Gallery'.
+We are delighted to mark such success by renaming our The Arts Insitute Gallery 'The Levinsky Gallery'.

 You can book your tickets online 24 hours a day, you can also purchase tickets via our ticket booking line which is open Monday to Friday between 13.00–17.00.